-- Supportive government in emerging mining jurisdiction.
+- Supportive government in an underexplored and emerging mining jurisdiction.

 - Building a royalty portfolio through sales and agreements with successful international partners.

 - Exploration partners include JOGMEC, Emerald Resources and Hommy 5 Resources.